BALF: Budgeted Activation-Aware Low-Rank Factorization for Fine-Tuning-Free Model Compression: Rank Allocation Details

 \subsection{A Scalable Lagrangian Relaxation}

 The aforementioned program can be solved with publicly available libraries (e.g., PuLP if using Python \citep{Dunning2011PuLP}).
 The issue is that solving it exactly is known to be NP-hard (see \citet{math13071097}).
 To overcome this, we employ a Lagrangian relaxation.
-Pseudocode defining our implementation is given in \Cref{alg:lagrangian}.
+Pseudocode defining our implementation is given in \cref{alg:lagrangian}.
 It accepts a hyperparameter $I$ denoting the number of iterations to use.
+For a more general discussion, see \citet[Chapter~11]{kellerer2004knapsack}.
+In particular, for a fixed multiplier $\lambda$, our per-layer update solves the relaxed subproblem in \citet[Equation~(11.14)]{kellerer2004knapsack}: each layer independently selects the rank maximizing $E_l(t)-\lambda C_l(t)$.
+We then search over $\lambda$ by bisection, using the monotonicity of the induced total cost, and return the feasible allocation obtained at the final multiplier.
+As usual for such a relaxation-based heuristic, the returned primal allocation need not be globally optimal.

-\paragraph{Complexity.} Each of the $I$ outer iterations scans all the candidates once, giving time $O(I\sum_l U_l)$ (excluding the initial doubling, which is $O(D\sum_l U_l)$, with $D$ being the number of doublings to find the initial $\lambda_{\max}$, which scales logarithmically with model size).
-This scales linearly in network size and the number of iterations parameter.
+\paragraph{Complexity.} Each of the $I$ outer iterations scans all the candidates once, giving time $O(I\sum_l U_l)$.
+The initial doubling to find $\lambda_{\max}$ adds an additional $O(D\sum_l U_l)$ factor.
+Thus, the total time complexity is $O((I+ D + 1)\sum_l U_l)$ (in the case of a nontrivial solution).

 \paragraph{Quality of the solutions.} The algorithm yields an approximate solution, but in every experiment we carried out, it produced good results and saturated (approximately) the target budget.

-Put simply, the algorithm aims to search for the ideal balance between penalizing the cost and maximizing energy via a parameter $\lambda$; ideal meaning the one that will retain the most energy yet yield a feasible solution.
-It starts with an interval where it is guaranteed that an optimal $\lambda$ resides (this is guaranteed because of the nature of our optimization problem, where costs and energies are non-decreasing and positive).
-That interval is then halved every iteration.
-Its length decreases exponentially with the number of iterations.
-The final output need not coincide with the actual (``primal'') optimum, but it performs well in practice.

-It is, nevertheless, interesting to visualize how the algorithm behaves w.r.t. the number of iterations. \Cref{fig:n_iters_results} compares the number of iterations with two quantities of interest: model accuracy and the actual FLOPs used by the model (when using it with the objective of keeping 60\% of the FLOPs).
+It is, nevertheless, interesting to visualize how the algorithm behaves w.r.t.\ the number of iterations. \Cref{fig:n_iters_results} compares the number of iterations with two quantities of interest: model accuracy and the actual FLOPs used by the model (when using it with the objective of keeping 60\% of the FLOPs).